Essential Fabric Quality Reports for Bulk Cutting Approval of Fabrics

 About the Author

-Ashish Kumar Gupta is a Master of Fashion Technology from National Institute of Fashion Technology, New Delhi and he holds a Bachelors degree in Textile Technology.
-He was associated with Madura Exports as Assistant Quality Manager for two and half years.
-At present he is working with Lovely Professional University as an Assistant Professor.
+Ashish Kumar Gupta is a Master of Fashion Technology from the National Institute of Fashion Technology, New Delhi and he holds a bachelor's degree in Textile Technology.
+He was associated with Madura Exports as an Assistant Quality Manager for two and a half years.
+At present, he is working with Lovely Professional University as an Assistant Professor.

 Previous Post Next Post